Learn About Steps To Protect Brain Health

 - Fried or fast food (<1 serving per week)

-The research was published online in February 2015 and looked at the food intake of 923 Chicago-area seniors.
+The research, published online in February 2015, examined the food intake of 923 seniors in the Chicago area.
 Over 4.5 years, 144 participants developed Alzheimer’s disease.
-The longer people had followed the MIND diet patterns, the less risk they appeared to have.
+The longer people followed the MIND diet patterns, the less risk they appeared to have.

-The study found the MIND diet lowered Alzheimer’s risk by about 35 percent for people who followed it moderately well and up to 53 percent for those who adhered to it rigorously.
+The study found that the MIND diet lowered Alzheimer’s risk by approximately 35 percent for individuals who followed it moderately well and up to 53 percent for those who adhered to it rigorously.

-Cooper Clinic tests vitamin B12 levels in all patients 60 years of age and older.
-Older adults have less stomach acid and consume lower levels of meat and dairy, and these factors contribute to a deficiency in seniors.
+Cooper Clinic tests vitamin B12 levels in all patients 60 years and older.
+This is a crucial nutrient for maintaining cognitive health, particularly in older populations.
+Older adults often have lower stomach acid levels and tend to consume fewer meat and dairy products, which can contribute to nutritional deficiencies.
 Vitamin B12 deficiency is most common in:

 - Individuals with diseases of malabsorption (Celiac, Crohn’s)

-- Those on Acid Blocker Meds (Nexium, Prevacid, Pepcid, Zantac, etc.)
+- Those on acid blocker medications (Nexium, Prevacid, Pepcid, Zantac, etc.)

 - Those who have had Weight Loss Surgery